docker/docs/content/compose/environment-variables/variable-interpolation.md

 ## Ways to set variables with interpolation

-Docker Compose can interpolate variables into your Compose file from multiple sources; an `.env` file, variables in your environment either set globally or explicitly by the command line.
+Docker Compose can interpolate variables into your Compose file from multiple sources.

+Note that when the same variable is declared by multiple sources, precedence applies:

+1. Variables from your shell environment
+2. If `--env-file` is not set, variables set by an `.env` file in local working directory (`PWD`)
+3. Variables from a file set by `--env-file` or an `.env` file in project directory

+You can check variables and values used by Compose to interpolate the compose model by running `docker compose config --environment`.

 ### `.env` file

 An `.env` file in Docker Compose is a text file used to define variables that should be made available for interpolation when running `docker compose up`.
 This file typically contains key-value pairs of variables, and it lets you  centralize and manage configuration in one place.
 The `.env` file is useful if you have multiple variables you need to store.

 The `.env` file is the default method for setting variables.
 The `.env` file should be placed at the root of the project directory next to your `compose.yaml` file.
-For more information on formatting an environment file, see [Syntax for environment files](#env-file).
+For more information on formatting an environment file, see [Syntax for environment files](#env-file-syntax).

 Basic example: